 Selected Publications:

 • Flaks-Manov N, Bai J, Zhang C, Malpani A, Ray SC, Taylor CO.
 Assessing Associations Between COVID-19 Symptomology and Adverse Outcomes after Piloting Crowdsourced Data Collection: A Cross-Sectional Survey Study.
-JMIR Formative Research. (in press).
+JMIR Formative Research.
+Vol 6, No 12 (2022). [link]

 • Rattsev I, Flaks-Manov N, Jelin AC, Bai J, Taylor CO.
 Recurrent preterm birth risk assessment for two delivery subtypes: A multivariable analysis.
 Journal of the American Medical Informatics Association.
 2021;ocab184. [link]